HL7/cqf-measures/pages/using-cql.md

 conflicting with any usage or license agreements with the referenced terminologies, but can be different to allow for potential naming conflicts, as well as simplification of longer names when appropriate.

+CQL supports both version-specific and version-independent specification of and comparison to direct reference codes.
+The best practice is for measure authors to use version-independent direct reference codes and comparisons unless there is a specific reason not to (such as the code is retired in the current version).
+Even in the case that version-specific direct reference codes are required, best practice is still to use the equivalent (~) operator in CQL for the comparison (again, unless there is a specific reason to do version-specific comparison)

 #### 4.5.1 Representation in a Library
 {: #representation-in-a-library}